Daghall/npm-review/README.md

 The active window is the package window, unless one of the alternate views is open.
 The alternate view can be scrolled with `j` and `k`, respectively.

-There are threw alternate views:
+There are a few alternate views:

 ### Versions (`Enter`)